 Operating in eight countries on five continents, Art & Global Health Center programs begin with local artists and artisans communicating about HIV/AIDS and other public health issues in accessible and entertaining ways.
-Our current programs include:
+Learn more about our programs and partnerships including:

 Arts based, Multiple intervention, Peer education HIV and STI prevention programming for high school youth featuring the UCLA Sex Squad and pilot squads in Atlanta, Chapel Hill, & Mexico City.